khushig712/Face-Recognition/README.md

 The project involves implementation of Face Recognition model for different TV stars and film celebrities by FaceNet using Convolution Network.
 The neural network is implemented using python libraries like Keras, TensorFlow and OpenCv.

-## Directory for images and trained model used in the project
+## Directory for pre-trained model used in the project
-The images and the trained model file can be found on the follwing [link](https://drive.google.com/drive/folders/1azuXz8rhs-KxS1Bqf4E8sPqqPCRuIKJB?usp=sharing)
+The pre-trained model file can be found on the follwing [link](https://drive.google.com/drive/folders/1azuXz8rhs-KxS1Bqf4E8sPqqPCRuIKJB?usp=sharing)

 ## References
 The references for the completion of this repository are as follows: